What is an Eating Disorder?

 Other Specified Feeding and Eating Disorder (OSFED)

-Offering Counseling and Therapy for Nutrition, Eating Disorders, Trauma, and PTSD to the Richland County and Lexington County Areas.
+Offering Counseling and Therapy for Nutrition, Eating Disorders, Trauma, and PTSD to those in South Carolina, Georgia, and Virginia

 The guiding principle of New Hope Counseling and Wellness Center, LLC is to empower and provide individuals and families with the skills they need to be nourished, healed, and restored in order to pursue a life filled with joy and hope.
 We offer faith-based services for those wishing to include their spirituality as a component in their sessions.
 While we offer faith-based counseling as one method to achieve this mission, we strive to provide a safe, compassionate, and professional environment for everyone.
 We do not discriminate, shame or judge and strive to provide quality care to all regardless of religion, gender, sexual orientation, race, ethnicity, national origin, age, weight, physical or mental ability, and marital status.